 1. Island Of The Dolls, Mexico City

-Dolls are creept at the pest of times, but imagine a whole island full of them.
+Dolls are creepy at the best of times, but imagine a whole island full of them.
 The Isla de las Muñecas is a floating garden on a canal in Xochimilco.
-It's said that a local man who was a bit of a hermit, found a doll floating in the canal after a young girl drown there in mysterious circumstances.
+It's said that a local man who was a bit of a hermit, found a doll floating in the canal after a young girl drowned there in mysterious circumstances.
 He hung the doll from a tree as a sign of respect and started to experience paranormal activity in the form of mysterious whispers and disembodied footsteps.
 Driven by fear, he spent the next fifty years of his life hanging more and more dolls, some missing body parts, all over the island in an attempt to appease what he believed to be the drowned girl's spirit.
 Since his death in 2001 the area has become popular with tourist, who bring more dolls to add to the eerie collection.